-The Champions League is the ultimate club prize in European football.
-United have won the trophy three times, in 1968, 1999 and 2008.
-Real Madrid have the record number of wins, with nine European Cups to their name.
+The UEFA Champions League is the ultimate club competition in European football.
+Manchester United have won the trophy three times, in 1968, 1999 and 2008.

 United first played in the European Cup in 1956.
 The decision did not go down well with the Football League due to the fear that it would affect the quality of domestic competitions.
 This was quickly quashed as the competition helped raise standards in the English game.